fastify/fastify-websocket/README.md

 - `server` - A pre-created Node.js HTTP/S server.
 - `verifyClient` - A function which can be used to validate incoming connections.
 - `handleProtocols` - A function which can be used to handle the WebSocket subprotocols.
-- `path` - Accept only connections matching this path.
 - `noServer` - Enable no server mode.
 - `clientTracking` - Specifies whether or not to track clients.
 - `perMessageDeflate` - Enable/disable permessage-deflate.